amerkay/wp-beacon-multi-currency-forms/README.md

 - Pre-select adopted animals: `bcn_c_adopted_animal` = `12345`
 - Track referral sources: `source` = `newsletter`

-#### Donation Button Widget

-A simple, customizable button that links directly to your donation form with pre-configured parameters.

-**Settings:**
-- **Form Settings:**
-  - **Select Form:** Choose which donation form to link to
-- **Donation Settings:**
-  - **Amount:** Pre-set donation amount (leave empty for user choice)
-  - **Frequency:** Select None, Single, Monthly, or Annual
-  - **Currency:** Select from available currencies (shows all currencies from all forms)
-- **Button Settings:**
-  - **Button Text:** Customize the button text (default: "Donate")
-  - **Button Size:** Choose Medium, Large, or Extra Large
-  - **Button Color:** Pick a custom color using the color picker
-- **Custom URL Parameters:**
-  - Use the repeater to add parameter name/value pairs for campaign tracking or pre-filling form fields

-**Example Use Cases:**
-- Quick donate buttons with preset amounts (e.g., "Donate $50 Monthly")
-- Campaign-specific buttons with tracking parameters
-- Multiple donation tier buttons on the same page
-- Call-to-action buttons throughout your content

-**Visual Editor:** The widget shows a placeholder in the Elementor editor.
-Preview the actual button on the frontend.

 **Styling:**
 - Both widgets inherit your theme's styling
 - Use Elementor's custom CSS for additional styling if needed